bkirwi/coast/doc/flow.md

 The `Stream` type just represents a stream of values.
 The `Pool` type is like a stream, but has a 'current' value as well.

 It's easy to go back and forth between the two.
-The `stream.pool(init)` method takes an initial value and makes a `Pool` that takes on each of the stream's values in turn.
-Conversely, `pool.stream` returns a stream that has a new event every time the value of the `Pool` changes.
+The `stream.latestOr(init)` method takes an initial value and makes a `Pool` that takes on each of the stream's values in turn.
+Conversely, `pool.updates` returns a stream that has a new event every time the value of the `Pool` changes.

-Internally, these two are implemented using much the same primitives.
-The distinction is just for convenience: it's much simpler to define joins and things when you can talk about the 'current value', for example.
+Under the hood, these are both implemented using the same underlying streaming model.

 # API methods

-`coast.source(name)`
+There are a large number of ways to transform streams and combine them together.
+Here, we'll look at a few common ones; refer to the Scaladocs for a complete list.

+### Stream to Stream transformations

 `.map(fn)`, `flatMap(fn)`, `filter(fn)`, etc.